mylinhthibodeau/STAT545-HW-thibodeau-mylinh/README.md

 - [homework 5](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/stat545-hw5-thibodeau-mylinh)
 - [homework 6](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/blob/master/stat547-hw6-thibodeau-mylinh/stat547-hw06-thibodeau-mylinh.Rmd)

-*Each homework folder will contain a README.md file, but not the [scratch-space](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/scratch-space) as it is used to store non essential images, gif or files*

-*Each homework subfolder will have its own scratch-space if needed, which keeps the folders more organized*
+*Each homework folder in this repository contain a README.md file, and if needed, a scratch-space, which contains manually downloaded files or early drafts, and its use allows to keep the folders more tidy.*

 ***